gogins/csound-extended/silencio/patches/README.md

 There is some redundancy in the form of multiple implementations of similar instruments.
 For this I make no excuse.
 Use the one that best suits.

 There are two pianos.
-In the orchestra header, `#define USE_PIANOTEQ` to use the excellent commercial physically modeled piano VST plugin; otherwise, a large sampled Steinway SoundFont is used.
+One uses the excellent physically modeled piano by Modartt (as a VST plugin), the other uses a large SoundFont sampled from a Steinway Model C (with the Fluidsynth opcodes).

 An (incomplete but still useful) exposition of the methodology behind these modular patches may be found in<a href='modular_csound.pdf'>